+Students take three ELL language classes as well as five integrated courses.

+Reading 3 XLDCE10RE3

+Writing 3 XLDCE10WR3

-ELL Social Studies 3 (XLDCE10SS3)
+ELL Social Studies 3 XLDCE10SS3

-ACADEMIC STRATEGIES FOR ELL (YESFLOA) ENGLISH LANGUAGE DEVELOPMENT (YESFL1B)
+ACADEMIC STRATEGIES FOR ELL ENGLISH LANGUAGE DEVELOPMENT

+YESFLOA YESFL1B

 The course is designed to familiarize and extend a student's abilities to use various strategies independently in order to meet the Learning Outcomes and be successful in content- based courses such as English, Social Studies, and Science.
 Emphasis will be on the comprehension of important concepts, linking current information to prior knowledge, and the application of strategies and skills learned.
-In addition, students will become familiar with a variety of learning skills and Canadian assessment technique.
+In addition, students will be more familiar with a variety of learning skills and Canadian assessment technique.